 The Capacity of Your Network Is Exhausted

 The total capacity of your Wi-Fi network depends on your internet connection type and the technology used in your router.
 If you use fiber optic internet, you can expect higher speeds and better stability compared to standard broadband services.
+However, even with a fast connection, poor Wi-Fi management can lead to congestion.

 In practice, if your wireless router and your neighbor’s router both broadcast on the same frequency and channel, it’s like two overlapping conversations in the same room, making it difficult for either to work efficiently.